CodeYourFuture/Terminal-Coursework-Week1/README.md

 Hint: You should use `cd` and `ls`.

 #### 1) Answer
+cd MyDocuments
+ls
+cd Projects
+ls
+cd JavaScript-Core1
+ls
+previous command will show files in JavaScript-Core1 which is script.j
 <!-- Write your answer here -->

 ### 2) Find my Hotel Photo